kameshsuryavanshi/MyToys/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the (LICENSE.md).

 ---

-For any inquiries or feedback, please contact us at [contact@mytoys.com](mailto:kameshsuryavanshi78@gmail.com.com).
+For any inquiries or feedback, please contact us at [kameshsuryavanshi78@gmail.com.](mailto:kameshsuryavanshi78@gmail.com).
 Thank you for choosing MyToys for all your toy needs! 🚀🎉